gavin1970/Linux-Commander/README.md

 	  ---------------------------------------------------------------------------

 -=[ USER COMMANDS ]=-
-	Can be edited or added to here:
+Can be edited or added.
+On startup Linux Commander will auto create then you can edit it.
-	...\Linux-Commander\Data\Linux Commander.json
+Example: <a href="https://github.com/gavin1970/Linux-Commander/blob/master/Linux-Commander/imgs/Linux%20Commander.json">Linux Commander.json</a>

 	  ap:                           Linux shortcut for ansible command.
 	                                Translates To: ansible-playbook